 Section 9.01 Standard of Care.
 It is the responsibility of each Director, Officer and committee member of the IAI (“Interested Person”) to discharge his or her duties as a Director, Officer or committee member in good faith, in a manner the person reasonably believes to be in the best interests of the IAI, and with the care an ordinarily prudent person in a like position would exercise under similar circumstances.

 Section 9.02 Conflicts of Interest.
-Before deciding to enter into a proposed contract or transaction with an Interested Person or with an organization in which an Interested Person serves as director, officer or has a financial interest, an IAI Board or committee will follow the following process.
+Before deciding to enter into a proposed contract or transaction with an Interested Person or with an organization in which an Interested Person serves as director or officer or has a financial interest, an IAI Board or committee will follow the following process.
 First, the material facts as to the contract or transaction and as to the interest of the Interested Person are fully disclosed to the Board of Directors or a committee.
-The Interested Person may be present to answer questions, but does not participate in the discussion or vote with respect to the contract or transaction.
-A majority of the non-interested members present will decide whether the contract or transaction is in the best interests of IAI.
+The Interested Person may be present to answer questions, but shall not participate in the discussion or vote with respect to the contract or transaction.
+A majority of the non-interested members present shall decide whether the contract or transaction is in the best interests of IAI.

 Section 9.03 Ratification.
 If a Director, Officer or committee member discovers that he or she (or another Interested Person) has entered into a contract or transaction with the IAI without the approval of the Board of Directors or a committee, such person shall immediately disclose the material facts regarding the contract or transaction to the Board of Directors or a committee (where appropriate).
 The Board of Directors (or committee) shall review the contract or transaction to determine whether the contract or transaction should be ratified.